microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#1032 - Elevation Quality of Life Improvements.md

 One easy way of doing this is by adding a simple UAC shield to the left of the tabs for elevated windows.
-This shield could be configured by the theme (see [#3327]) to be either colored (the default), monochrome, or hidden (if the user really doesn't want the shield visible on elevated windows).
+This shield could be configured by the theme (see [#3327]).
+We could provide the following states:
+* Colored (the default)
+* Monochrome
+* Hidden, to hide the shield even on elevated windows.
+This is the current behavior.

 ![UAC-shield-in-titlebar](UAC-shield-in-titlebar.png)
 _figure 1: a monochrome UAC shield in the titlebar of the window, courtesy of @mdtuak_